typetokrish/WooCommerce-Easy-Download-Products/readme.md

 ## Why this plugin

-Sometimes, we may give deo or trial or brochure for our products.
-This need and easy download or access to the file.
-Here this plugin in useful.
+Sometimes, we may give demo  or trial or brochure for our products.
+This need an easy download or access to the file.
+Here this plugin is useful.

 ## Installation